-- 5. The height of a person is 1.65 m.
+- (iv) Motion of the needle of a sewing machine is - (v) Motion of wheel of a bicycle is. - 3.
+Why can a pace or a footstep not be used as a standard unit of length? - 4.
+Arrange the following lengths in their increasing magnitude: 1 metre, 1 centimetre, 1 kilometre, 1 millimetre. - 5.
+The height of a person is 1.65 m.
 Express it into cm and mm. - 6.
 The distance between Radha's home and her school is 3250 m.
 Express this distance into km. - 7.
 While measuring the length of a knitting needle, the reading of the scale at one end is 3.0 cm and at the other end is 33.1 cm.
 What is the length of the needle? - 8.
 Write the similarities and differences between the motion of a bicycle and a ceiling fan that has been switched on. - 9.
-Why could you not use an elastic measuring tape to measure distance?
-What would be some of the problems you would meet in telling someone about a distance you measured with an elastic tape? - 10.
-Give two examples of periodic motion. - 11.
-You are sitting in a moving bus and looking out?
-Are you in a state of motion or rest?
-Explain - 12.
-Giving at least two examples, define the terms. - a.
-Rectilinear motion
+Why would you not like to use a measuring tape made of an elastic material like rubber to measure distance?
+What would be some of the problems you would meet in telling someone about a distance you measured with such a tape? - 10.
+Give two examples of periodic motion.